WellthCare

 The real issue isn't the brochure or the app interface.
-It’s the foundational flaw in the benefits ecosystem itself.
+It's the core flaw in the benefits ecosystem itself.
 Traditional systems are built on misaligned incentives, where financial success is often tied to treating sickness, not promoting health.
-This creates a passive, transactional relationship.
+That creates a passive, transactional relationship.
 True satisfaction isn't found in a slightly better explanation of a high deductible; it's forged when employees feel active, rewarded, and secure within the system itself.

 The Root of the Disconnect